 Concerns associated with borrowers' ability to raise incremental debt are exacerbated by additional flexibilities now afforded to borrowers when calculating pro-forma EBITDA.
-Term loans place only limited restrictions on the inclusion of EBITDA add-backs that strip out the effects of extraordinary or unusual items as well as adjustments that account for projected synergies and savings.
+Term loans place only limited restrictions on the inclusion of EBITDA add-backs that strip out the effects of unusual, irregular or non-recurring items as well as adjustments that account for projected synergies and savings.
 Research suggests that these pro-forma adjustments are often missed, this can lead to uncertainty regarding leverage ratios and debt sustainability.
 This can be further compounded when incremental debt is raised based on pro-forma compliance with a financial ratio, generally a leverage ratio.
-An inappropriately elevated EBITDA figure may ensure compliance with the ratio, while disguising true leverage multiples and credit risk.
+An inappropriately